rwalpole/xmlss25/README.md

 # Linked Data tutorial proposal for the XML Summer School

 ## Introduction
-This document proposes a Linked Data tutorial in two parts.
+This document proposes a Linked Data tutorial in two parts, with each part expected to last 90 minutes.

 The first part is designed to provide students with a basic understanding of the concepts, technologies and standards that together are used to build the Web of Linked Data.